atweiden/tantum/docs/Syntax.md

 Descriptions
 ------------

+- Transaction descriptions are optional
-- Transaction descriptions must appear all on one line.
+- Transaction descriptions, when given, must appear all on one line.

 #### Unacceptable (transaction description is not contained on one line)